amalajayan13/Forensics-Ready-Explainable-Framework-for-Deepfake-Video-Authentication/README.md

 # Forensics-Ready-Explainable-Framework-for-Deepfake-Video-Authentication

 ## Reproducibility
 This repository contains the Jupyter notebook used for the analysis in the preparation of the manuscript.
 The notebook `mainv1.ipynb` can be opened directly.
+The .yaml file `conda-env.yaml` contains the conda environment configuration.

 ## Dataset
 https://www.kaggle.com/datasets/reubensuju/celeb-df-v2, and http://kaldir.vc.in.tum.de/faceforensics_download_v4.py